A network of legislative science advice researchers and practitioners

 Join the Parliamentary Division Now!

-To join the INGSA-Parliamentary SID, simply sign up at https://www.ingsa.org/join/ and register for any of the Special Interest Divisions that are of interest.
+To add your name to the INGSA-Parliamentary SID, simply sign up at https://www.ingsa.org/join/ and register for any of the Special Interest Divisions that are of interest.

 Even if you are already a member of the INGSA network, so long as you sign up again using the same email address this will only update your preferences and will not result in duplicate emails.